aturner-epcc/a2v12-post/about/policies/safe_privacy_policy.md

 We will hold the personal data you provide us throughout the period that you have service accounts managed by the SAFE or are a manager of an ongoing project within the SAFE.
 Otherwise we will retain this data for a period of up to 2 years.
 Any data held beyond this point will be anonymised.

-In addition, emails and other information communicated to our helpdesk may be retained to allow us to provide a better helpdesk service.
+In addition, emails and other information communicated to our service desk may be retained to allow us to provide a better service desk service.
 We will not retain such information longer than 2 years after the end of the service they relate to.

-If you have any questions, please contact The [ ARCHER2 Helpdesk]({{ site.url }}{{ site.baseurl }}/support-access/helpdesk).
+If you have any questions, please contact The [ ARCHER2 Service Desk]({{ site.url }}{{ site.baseurl }}/support-access/servicedesk).

 This Privacy Statement is continued at [edin.ac/privacy](http://edin.ac/privacy)